JawadHossain/CrowdFund/README.md

 # CrowdFund

-A Solidity/Next.JS app bult for startups to raise and spend funds in a transparent manner.
+A Solidity/Next.JS app built for startups to raise and spend funds in a transparent manner.

 ## Screen Capture